rust-lang/rust/src/doc/tarpl/working-with-unsafe.md

 }
 ```

-This code is safe, but it is also completely unsound.
-Changing the capacity
+This code is 100% Safe Rust but it is also completely unsound.
+Changing the
-violates the invariants of Vec (that `cap` reflects the allocated space in the
+capacity violates the invariants of Vec (that `cap` reflects the allocated space
-Vec).
+in the Vec).
 This is not something the rest of Vec can guard against.
-It *has* to
+It *has*
-trust the capacity field because there's no way to verify it.
+to trust the capacity field because there's no way to verify it.

 `unsafe` does more than pollute a whole function: it pollutes a whole *module*.
 Generally, the only bullet-proof way to limit the scope of unsafe code is at the